Chocolate Marshmallow Valentine Treats

 4. Place in the Mold

-Carefully press the chocolate-coated marshmallow into the rose-shaped silicone mold so that the marshmallow sits snugly in the center.
+Carefully press the chocolate-coated marshmallow into the rose-shaped silicone mold so it sits snugly in the center.
 Use a spoon to add extra melted chocolate around and on top of the marshmallow to fill the mold if necessary.

 5. Set the Chocolate